Pav-mis/wgs2tree/README.md

 ### ~ Input/Output options ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ###
---inPath        : Directory of input files (see below for formatting) --outPath       : Directory of output files for all tasks, aswell as final supertree
+--inPath        : Directory of input files (see below for formatting) --outPath       : Directory of output files for all tasks, as well as final supertree

 ### ~ Workflow options ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ###
 --withBusco     : When set to true, Busco will be used instead of compleasm [default=false]